 WordDive is an excellent service to expand your vocabulary.
 The exercises revive our conception memory, so the words are memorized easily and fast.
 I am an English teacher, and I am studying French with WordDive.
 As a specialist I recommend this service to all my students and friends.
 You should try it, too!

-WordDive's Japanese courses take place online.
+WordDive's Japanese language courses can be used on a computer or mobile device.
 You can try a Japanese course for 14 days for free.
 The WordDive method gives you permanent learning results in just one week!
 The range of courses includes Japanese for beginners as well as intermediate and advanced levels.

 Using multiple senses is the most efficient way to learn a new language.